ADVERTISER DISCLOSURE

 The Capital One Lounges offer to-go food!

-The Platinum Card from American Express offers lounge access exclusively to the cardholder.
-The annual fee is $695 per year, and authorized users cost $195 each (rates and fees).
+The American Express Platinum Card® offers lounge access exclusively to the cardholder.
+The annual fee is $695 per year, and authorized users cost $195 each.

 The Business Platinum Card® from American Express offers the same lounge options as the personal card.